KI7MT/dotnet-core-examples/README.md

 * 1 to 2 GB of Free disk space (if running all apps, less if not)

->NOTE: All tools in this repository have been updated with `Makefiles` that support installing each application as a [.Net Glocbal Tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools).
+>NOTE: All tools in this repository have been updated with `Makefiles` that support installing each application as a [.Net Global Tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools).
 This allows for global access to the application from anywhere within the user space.
 File install locations are as follows: